 Wonhas’ Melbourne presentation listed several vital areas that need to be dealt with urgently, via market design or grid upgrades or a combination of both.

 The first area is the infrastructure challenges, including things like new transmission lines.
 There’s already the 300MW/450MWh Victoria Big Battery which is being built and which will increase the Victoria to NSW capacity at peak demand hours.

 Then there’s the ramping up or down rates.
 Efficient ramping up or down of the supply in response to sudden large changes in demand, whether predictable or not, is vital if we’re to transition successfully.
 When Adelaide clouded over unexpectedly in mid-January, this caused a 500MW drop in rooftop output and created a similarly-sized spike in grid demand.
 The infrastructure needs to be able to respond to events like this within milliseconds to maintain supply consistency over large geographical areas and work is ongoing to improve ramping up ability.

-The country also needs to be able to control its energy distribution and its ability to cope with faults in the grid by using resources like solar, creating renewable energy zones, improving its dispatch capabilities and back-up systems.
-Ideally, these improvements will involve 21st century tech such as inverters and not fossil fuel generation.
+The country also needs to be able to control its energy distribution and its ability to cope with faults in the grid by using resources like solar, creating renewable energy zones, and improving its dispatch capabilities and backup systems.
+Ideally, these improvements will involve 21st-century tech such as inverters and not fossil fuel generation.